People

 Shellander Champion

-Shellander is an Adnyamathanha, Kuyani, Mirning and Kaprun woman, currently living in Port Augusta, South Australia on Bangarla country.
+Shellander is an Adnyamathanha, Kuyani, Mirning and Kaprun woman, currently living in Port Augusta, South Australia on Barngarla country.
 She is the provider for her family and a mother to a young boy living with Autism.
 With lived experience of kidney disease, Shellander is also an advocate for improving knowledge and education around the NDIS, and breaking down complex government policies into practical ways of working that align with Aboriginal and Torres Strait Islander ways of doing, being and knowing.
 Her goal is to embed long-term change in the government systems so that Aboriginal and Torres Strait Islander programs and services are driven and led by Aboriginal and Torres Strait Islander people because only we know how to best deliver these to our Mob.

 Lili Simpson Lyttle